natalijabujevic0708/WorldOfGames/README.md

 1.  _As a First Time Visitor, I want to easily understand the main purpose of the site._

-    Upon entering the site, users are automatically greeted with the name of the website and it's purpose.
+    Upon entering the site, users are automatically greeted with the name of the website and its purpose.
     Underneath there is a dropdown icon that scrolls to the section with the game descriptions and the buttons to start the games.
-    Underneath the video there is a a navigation bar.
+    Underneath the video there is a navigation bar.

     <img src="./assets/images/images_readme.md/home_page.png" style="max-height : 300px">